 Take a look at our aims in video format:

 We’ll be updating this page regularly so please keep checking back.

 The future of our chicks

-All of our chick babies will have good homes to go to at the end of the project, which was incredibly important for us to arrange before we started the incubation.
-We’ll post photos of where they will be homed at a later date.
+All of our chick babies have good, loving homes at the end of the project, which is incredibly important for us to arrange before we start incubation.